 > 9 reasons to get to work by bike plus top tips to get you started

-There are a few things we should look at when totting up the cost of cycling to work.
-There are obvious expenditures like the purchase of the bike itself, and then servicing and maintenance of said bike.
-But there’s also the addition of kit – if you want to wear anything specific for riding (but you don’t need to), and don’t laugh – but the potential for an increase in your snacking requirements if you’re burning more energy getting to and from work.
+There are a few things to look at when totting up the cost of cycling to work.
+There are obvious expenditures like the purchase of the bike itself, and then servicing and maintenance costs.
+But there’s also the addition of kit, if you want to wear anything specific for riding (but you don’t need to) and – don’t laugh! – the potential for increased snacking requirements if you’re burning more energy getting to and from work.

-When it comes to buying a bike, there are a few ways to go about it to make it as cheap as possible.
-Firstly, you can buy a bike second-hand.
-This can be a good way of getting something in reasonable nick if you know what you’re looking for.
+When it comes to buying a bike, there are a few ways to make it as cheap as possible.
+Firstly, you can buy secondhand.
+You’ll be able to get something in reasonable nick if you know what you’re looking for.

-If you don’t, and you’re an employee rather than self-employed, there are salary sacrifice schemes like the Cycle to Work scheme.
-We’ve covered how it works in our guide to it here, but essentially you sacrifice a part of your salary to pay for a bike in monthly instalments.
-This is taken before tax and national insurance, so you end up paying less of both.
+If you don’t, and you’re an employee rather than self-employed, there are salary sacrifice Cycle to Work schemes.
+We’ve covered how it works in our guide here, but essentially, you sacrifice a part of your salary to pay for a bike in monthly instalments.
+This is taken before tax and National Insurance, so you end up paying less of both.

-Nowadays you can buy pretty much any bike you like through various schemes – depending on which one your employer has signed up to.
-This also includes e-bikes, which can certainly make commuting more appealing if you have a particularly hilly route to work.
+Nowadays, you can buy pretty much any bike you like through various schemes, depending on which one your employer has signed up to.
+This includes e-bikes, which can certainly make commuting more appealing if you have a particularly hilly route.

 So… how much can you save by cycling to work then?